July 23-25, 2025

 Shannon Williams, Managing Director, Armstrong McGuire

 Development is more than a job; it is a career.
-Join this interactive session to learn how to proactively shape your own career with intention and grace as well as how to help others grow in the profession.
+Join this interactive session to learn how to proactively shape your own career with intention and grace, as well as how to help others grow in the profession.
 Whether you are a rising development star or a mentor to others, this session will help you think about ways to enhance the journey while achieving your professional goals.

 Workshop 603 Navigating DEI Shifts: How to Keep Fundraising Strategies Equitable and Impactful